DevMunky/Instantiated/README.md

 * ### And much more i cannot think of!
     > Please add more things to this list by making a post in `#suggestions` in the [discord](https://discord.gg/XggaTq7kjR)

+## Contributions

+Contributions are more than welcome!
+Create a pull request here, and I will mirror the changes on the backend repository.
+If internal exposure is needed, that can be arranged.
+Although, I dont see that being an issue seeing as how little is closed source.
+You can request a `gradle.build.kts` in my discord for building.

 ## Showcase
 ![showcase](./assets/image1.png)